Tax Advantage Accounts

 If you or your spouse are turning 65, it is a good time to consider how your benefits could be impacted.

-If enrolled in Farm Credit's Medical Coverage (either the Consumer Choice 1 or Consumer Choice 2 plan) as long as you are an active employee, you and your spouse's Farm Credit Medical Coverage remains primary (pays first) for you and your dependents whether or not you and your spouse are enrolled in Medicare.
+If you are enrolled in the Farm Credit Foundations Medical Plan as an active employee, you and your spouse's Farm Credit medical coverage remains primary (pays first) for you and your dependents whether or not you and/or your spouse are enrolled in Medicare.

 You will receive a Letter of Creditable Coverage the year you and/or your over age 65 spouse are enrolled in active prescription drug coverage through Farm Credit.
 If you choose not to enroll in Medicare while you are an active employee, this letter certifies that you are enrolled in an active plan and, therefore, not subject to Medicare premium penalties at the time you retire.

 Save the Letter of Creditable Coverage you receive for when you do sign up for Medicare.

-Your HSA Account You are not allowed to contribute (or receive employer contributions) to a Health Savings Account if you are enrolled in Medicare A and/or B.** If you are age 65, enrolled in the Consumer Choice 1 plan or Consumer Choice 2 plan and have Medicare A and/or B, contact Farm Credit Foundations at 1-800-892-7924.
+You are not allowed to contribute to a Health Savings Account if you are enrolled in Medicare A and/or B.** If you are age 65, enrolled in the Farm Credit Foundations Medical Plan and have Medicare A and/or B, contact Farm Credit Foundations at 1-800-892-7924.

 Note ** If you receive a Medicare card, you are enrolled in Medicare Part A. **If you commence your Social Security Benefit you are automatically enrolled in Medicare Part A.